 This is a recreation of the oldest known popular printed Tarot deck, created in Italy in the 1400s.
 For now, my version of this deck only exists as an art edition of the Fool and 21 trumps, printed on archival cotton rag paper, hand cut, and with a hand made portfolio case.
 With the case, it measures four and three quarters inches by two and a quarter inches, the same as the original.
+The decks are individually made when they are ordered.
+Allow four weeks for delivery.
 One of my art editions of this deck is included in the collection of the Metropolitan Museum of Art, in New York.

 To order contact me at this email address:

 I also make a full 78 card art edition facsimile of the entire deck in a hand made box for $600 plus shipping.
 A copy of the full deck is also included in the Metropolitan Museum of art’s collection.

 An Historic Recreation of the Earliest Popular Tarot

 My desire to create a facsimile of an early popular Tarot deck stemmed from a fascination with the enigmatic images of the Tarot, from a desire to know what the artists who first created these images in the fifteenth century were trying to express. and what was the experience of the common men and women who played with these cards.